LittleLin/MongoSearch/README.md

 MongoSearch
 ===========

-A full-text engine using MongoDB as backend storage.
+A full-text search engine using MongoDB as backend storage.